 I test methylation via a whole histamine blood test or methylation SAM/SAH profile.

 Serum copper, zinc, and free copper (copper not bound to proteins) are essential to evaluate copper status.
-Hair Tissue Mineral Analysis is great for many things, determining copper toxicity is not one of them.
+Hair Tissue Mineral Analysis is great for many things, but it’s a half analysis and not good for determining copper toxicity.

 Baylin, S.B.
 (2005, December).
 DNA methylation and gene silencing in cancer.